CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Proposed Approach

 CLAD-Net is composed of two key modules, as illustrated in Fig. \ref{fig:system}.
 The first is a self-supervised transformer that functions as the architecture’s long-term memory.
 This component operates independently of the task (subject) identifier and activity label, and only relies on dynamically distributed input variables.

 The second module is a CNN-based classifier that processes the raw time-series data along with their corresponding labels.
 During training and inference, the representation learned by the transformer is concatenated with the classifier’s final feature layer.
 This knowledge consolidation allows the classifier to benefit from the transformer’s long-term representations.

+Both the self-supervised transformer and the supervised CNN are trained sequentially as each new subject arrives.
+Specifically, when training on subject $t$, the transformer receives only data from subject $t$ and applies the objective function on augmented views of that subject's samples.
+No data from future subjects ($t'>t$) is used during training, ensuring strict adherence to the continual learning protocol without data leakage.
+The transformer learns representations online as new subjects stream in, with no access to future subject distributions.

 Further details on the architecture of both modules, their forward passes, and training procedures are presented in the following subsections.